Russian shells spark hospital fire before expected assault

 “The occupiers are looking for weak points and have brought a lot of equipment and thousands of troops to the front line,” Haidai said.

-A dozen towns and villages in the northeastern Kharkiv region also came under Russian shelling in the past 24 hours, the presidential office said.
+A dozen towns and villages in the northeastern Kharkiv region also came under Russian shelling in the past 24 hours, the Ukrainian president's office said.

 U.N.
-Secretary-General António Guterres expressed concern about an uptick in fighting as the winter draws to a close.
+Secretary-General António Guterres expressed concern about an uptick in fighting as spring approaches.

 Peace prospects “keep diminishing” and “the chances of further escalation and bloodshed keep growing,” he said in a speech late Monday.

-Battlefield setbacks have embarrassed the Kremlin, and Russian President Vladimir Putin is keen to cement public support for the war.
-Ensuring Kremlin rule in the eastern Donbas industrial region, bordering Russia, is expected to be a key objective.
+Battlefield setbacks in Ukraine have embarrassed the Kremlin, and Russian President Vladimir Putin is keen to cement public support for the war.
+Ensuring Kremlin rule in Donetsk and Luhansk provinces, which together make up the industrial Donbas region bordering Russia, is expected to be a key objective.

-Some military analysts are skeptical, however, about Russia’s ability to mount a large new offensive in coming weeks.
+Some military analysts were skeptical, however, of Russia’s ability to mount a large new offensive in coming weeks.
 Ukraine and Russia are both still training their new troops and amassing weapons.

 The U.K. Ministry of Defense said in an assessment Tuesday that Russia is “requiring undermanned, inexperienced units to achieve unrealistic objectives due to political and professional pressure.”